codeslayer-787/reading-notes/201/html-notes.md

 When you evaluate the output between teams, common wisdowm tells us that a more "professional" team will accomplish more because they are able to stay on task and minimize side-talk and interruptions.
 The article seems to pivot away from that notion and the results seem to indicate that good teams do not have a specific way to conduct their business.
 The common thread between good teams appears to be communication.
 Google found that regardless if a team is highly structured with a clear leader or fluid (without a clear leader), the effectiveness of a team can be lifted if everyone gets roughly the same opportunity to talk.
 Some teams will be more personal and others more business oriented, but a good leader or manager should encourage open conversation from all team members.
 Production seems lower in teams where one person took the reigns and did most of the talking.

+It seems like there is a collective IQ that does not depend on the individual IQ of its team members.
+This IQ is brought up by collaboration and communication.
+Teams with highly intelligent individuals who don't communicate that much have a lower collective IQ while teams with average members who collaborate and communicate more have a higher IQ.
+A key takeaway for managers is to encourage the entire team to participate.
+Often, senior members will comandeer meetings due to their knowledge or positions.
+Managers need to prevent this from happening by openly communicating their goals and finding ways to bring everyone to the conversation.

 ## Transforms

 The transform property comes in two different settings.
 Two-dimensional and three-dimensional.
 Elements may be distored, or transformed with ether type of transofrm.
 Some kinds of transforms include: